Moist Applesauce Bundt Cake

-- Let the cake cook in the pan sufficiently before turning it out.
-I let this cake cook for 45 minutes before turning it out.
+- Let the cake cool in the pan sufficiently before turning it out.
+I let this cake cool for 45 minutes before turning it out.

 - Buy a good Bundt pan.
 I have never had issues with cake sticking in the (well greased) Bundt pan I mentioned above.

 - Set a plate or a cooling rack over the top of the Bundt cake; then flip it over together … video coming soon.

 What makes a cake moist?

 Often fat, either in the form of oil or butter, is what makes a cake moist, but in this cake the moisture comes primarily from two other sources: yogurt and applesauce.
 Applesauce is frequently used as a lower-calorie substitute for butter and oil — it miraculously goes a great job providing richness without all the fat.
 As noted above, there are large amounts of both yogurt and applesauce in this cake as well as a small amount of oil, all of which makes for an incredibly moist cake.

 Note: Because sugar is hygroscopic, meaning it attracts and holds onto water molecules, it helps make and keep baked goods moist.
 There is a fair amount of sugar in this cake, though not an inordinate amount given its size.
 Many commenters have had success cutting the sugar back considerably, so read those if you are interested in cutting back.

 A Few Other Apple Recipes To Make This Fall

 - Teddie’s Apple Cake